St Patrick's Athletic F.C.

 St Patrick's Athletic Football Club, commonly known as Pat's or The Saints, is a professional Irish association football club based in Inchicore, Dublin, that plays in the League of Ireland Premier Division.
 Founded in May 1929, they played originally in Phoenix Park but they moved to their current ground of Richmond Park in 1939.

-St Patrick's Athletic have won many trophies in Irish Club Football, including eight League Titles, the fifth most in Irish Football, as well as five FAI Cups and four League Cups.
+St Patrick's Athletic have won many trophies in Irish Club Football, including nine League Titles, the fifth most in Irish Football, as well as five FAI Cups and four League Cups.

 The club graduated through the ranks of the Leinster Senior League and duly took their place in the League of Ireland in 1951, and won the Championship at their first attempt.
 The club's glory years came in the 1950s and 1990s when they won 6 of their 8 league titles.
 Along with Bohemians, they are one of only two teams to never have been relegated from the Premier Division.
 The club play in red and white colours and their nicknames include the Saints, Supersaints and Pats.
 The Saints also have a lot of Dublin Derby games with the likes of Shelbourne, Shamrock Rovers, and Bohemians.